 It’s time to grow beyond today’s analytics programs and to mature them for endemic management and strategy.
 That’s only possible through the cloud, and all the latest and greatest computing and analysis power third-party cloud vendors invest in and deliver to their customers.
 Read the latest insights from industry thought leaders in cloud for higher ed, including:

 - Damien Eversmann, Delivery Strategist for Higher Education for the North America Public Sector at Red Hat, explores where industry and education plan to invest cloud dollars, and SaaS leads the pack.

 - Hunter Ely, Security Strategist at Palo Alto Networks, and Mathew Lamb, Manager, Pre-Sales Cloud Native Solutions at Palo Alto Networks, explain why Abstraction and flexibility provide advantages to higher education beyond digital transformation, especially for data-intensive research.

 - Bill Greeves, Industry Advisor for SAP, details how, As colleges and universities increasingly move to the cloud, acceptance among the campus community also grows.

-Read more insights from Carahsoft and our education partners when you download the full report.
+Read more insights from Carahsoft and our cloud for higher ed partners when you download the full report.

-Read more insights from Carahsoft and our education partners when you download the full report:
+Read more insights from Carahsoft and our cloud for higher ed partners when you download the full report: